 - Any other negligent party.

 Determining liability can be difficult.
 It’s always best to work with an experienced attorney.
-Call Lavent Law if you have suffered deep vein thrombosis after a Miami accident.
+Call Lavent Law, P.A. if you have suffered deep vein thrombosis after a Miami accident.

 Compensation Available to Victims of DVT